 - Tile saw (“snapper” manual tile saw or tile wet saw)

 - Grout sealer

 - Colored sanded caulk that matches grout

-Begin by laying out an old towel or sheet over your countertop for protection.
+Begin installing the subway tile backsplash by laying out an old towel or sheet over your countertop for protection.
 Starting on the bottom row at an outer corner, wipe a layer of mastic onto the wall with a putty knife.
 Go slightly higher than the tile height.
 Tip: Work row by row in 3’-4’ sections for best results.

 Trowel marks should be in the same direction.
 This minimizes air pockets under the tile and keeps the tiling surface as level as possible.